 - Joystick Position: The joystick position is the current position of the joystick.
-This will display, "CENTER", "NORTH", "EAST", "SOUTH", "WEST" based upon which position the joystick is on.
-"Center" is the natural position of the joystick, straight out.
+This will display "CENTER," "NORTH," "EAST," "SOUTH," and "WEST" based upon which position the joystick is in.
+"Center" is the natural position of the joystick (vertical).
 "North" is shown as an arrow on the physical joystick.

-- Auto Axle: Auto axle, displays an "ENABLED" or "DISABLED" based on if the END RAISE function is toggled on or off.
+- Auto Axle: Auto axle displays "ENABLED" or "DISABLED" based on if the END RAISE function is toggled on or off.